udaysingh236/odata-sql/README.md

 ## How to build

-To run the parser in local, please clone the repository and follow the below steps:
+To run the connector in local, please clone the repository and follow the below steps:

 ```JavaScript
 npm install